paulbersch/dbunit-presentation/PITCHME.md

  - there isn't an easy entry point from an API call (or if there is, it's not isolated enough)
  - we depend on global state, especially weird stuff in `engine` and `prepend`
- - database interactions in a code path are complex
+ - database interactions in a code path are complex, or the queries are deeply tied into the business logic
  - the code calls an external service or has a side-effect (e.g. sending an email)

-#HSLIDE

-A lot of our most important code is [difficult to test](https://github.com/ActiveCampaign/Hosted/blob/version-8.12/admin/functions/series.php#L1682).

 #HSLIDE